rfuzzo/MorrowindPlusPlus/setup/tools.md

 > ℹ️ These draw distance settings will preserve the foggy aesthetic of vanilla Morrowind, which I recommend over the absurd draw distance seen in most modern Morrowind screenshots.
 If you are aching for a little bit of extra draw distance, I suggest increasing the **Draw Distance** to 5,0, and cranking up the **Above Water Fog** settings to Start 3,0 and End 5,0.

+{% hint style="warning" %}
-> ⚠️ Note that Per-pixel lighting takes a heavy toll on your framerate.
+Note that Per-pixel lighting takes a heavy toll on your framerate.
 You can disable it entirely, or limit it to **Interiors only**.
+{% endhint %}